rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.3.0.txt

   improbable ordering of events upon the death of a channel
 - add missing failure diagnostics on rabbitmqctl list_consumers
 - fix truncated failure diagnostics for rabbitmqctl under Windows
-- remove stale pids in supervisor2 with extended timeouts

 enhancements
 - add confirm mode - an extension to the AMQP 0-9-1 spec allowing